osilander/203.311/Week10/Week10.md

 1. Understand the purpose of dimensional reduction techniques
 2. Understand why dimensional reduction is useful for analysing large datasets
-3. List three common methods for visualising RNA-seq data (volcano plot, heatmap, and PCA/UMAP/tSNE)
+3. List three common methods for visualising RNA-seq data (volcano plot, heatmap, and dimensional reduction - PCA/UMAP/tSNE)
-4. Explain the differences between each of the above visulaisation methods.
+4. Explain the differences between each of the above visulaisation methods
 5. Explain the insights that dimensional reduction can give for RNA-seq data
 6. Perform the steps necessary to implement dimensional reduction on a dataset
 7. Interpret dimensional reduction plots